Last modified June 11, 2026

 kubectl gs login [MANAGEMENT_CLUSTER] [WORKLOAD_CLUSTER] [FLAGS]

-Both Arguments are optional so the command can take several shapes.
+Both arguments are optional, so the command can take several shapes.

 a) kubectl gs login